jaeyoon-jung/facebook_seller_classification/README.md

 * AdaBoost: 0.837 accuracy
 * eXtreme Gradient Boosting (XGBoost): 0.860 accuracy

-Although all 4 of then are very close to one another in terms of accuracy, XGBoost had the best performance, both accuracy and run-time wise.
+Although all 4 of them are very close to one another in terms of accuracy, XGBoost had the best performance, both accuracy and run-time wise.

 ## XGBoost Performance: